DOT number vs MC number vs MX number

 Get DOT and MC together

-FastTruckAuthority handles URS for USDOT plus OP-1 for MC, with bundled BOC-3 and BMC-91 coordination so authority activates at the end of the 21-day vetting window.
+FastTruckAuthority handles the USDOT registration plus the MC application, with bundled BOC-3 and BMC-91 coordination so authority activates as soon as FMCSA completes its review.

 Start MC application